muratk5n/thirdwave/en/README.md

 ---

 DeSantis vs Trump?
-On culture war Trump is tough to beat; if abortion comes up, he'll be like, well, I appointed the judges who overturned Roe
+On culture war Trump is tough to beat; if abortion comes up, he'll be like, well, I appointed the judges who helped overturn Roe

 ---